ngocdung03/udacity-nanodegree/Note.md

         - Based on the duration of our experiment, how many weeks of data should we have for our comparison period?
 10 weeks.
         - How many weeks of historical data should we have?
 1 year + 12 weeks = 64 weeks
         - Join tool in Alteryx: L output - control candidate stores, J output - treatment stores.
-        - A/B Analysis tool: P input - performance data,  I ouput - HTML based interaction dashboard, O output - textual summary d
+        - A/B Analysis tool: P input - performance data,  I ouput - HTML based interaction dashboard, O output - textual summary.

+##### Time series forecasting
+- ARISMA, ETS models.
+- Order matters: dependency on time.
+- Sequential and equal intervaxl measurement.
+- One data point each time.